A World Where Your Vote Will Count

 The U.S. constitution has several problems that deserve to be fixed:

 2) The principle of one person, one vote is ignored in the senate.
 Each state gets the same number of votes (2) in the U.S. senate even tho 50 times more people live in California than in Vermont.
 People from small states demanded and got an unfair compromise when Article 1, section 3 of the U.S. constitution was written.
 For over two centuries of counting votes in the senate, states with small populations have had much more power than they deserved.
-Will the voters and the senators from the small states finally yield?

 3) The U.S. constitution gives far too much power to one person.
 As a result, presidential elections focus on the personal characteristics of two candidates instead of real issues concerning voters.
 The second most popular candidate in the election gets no power in the government.
 Third parties have little chance to be heard and almost no chance to win or to share in power.
 The more modern constitutions of other nations give voters more choices and have several winners that share power.